f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

    ``curl –vk https://www.f5demolabs.com``

-- Attach the iRule to the HTTPS VIP
+- Attach the iRule to the generic app HTTPS VIP

 - Access the HTTPS URL to see the change in the cookie information.